gaining/Resetter/README.md

 reset = (Installed programs list - non-default programs) + MPIAs <br/>
 There are other reset features, see features list.

-# Status - stable
+# Status
 - The software is stable.
 Feedback will be greatly appreciated.
-- Current version is 1.0.3-stable some major bug fixes and new features + improvements.
+- Current version is 1.1.0-stable has some huge improvements and is more intelligent overall.
 - Future Project: Resetter-cli, a version of resetter that runs terminally.
 - Please check the [changelog](https://github.com/gaining/Resetter/blob/master/changelog) for more details.

-# How to install
-Install via deb file found [here](https://github.com/gaining/Resetter/releases/tag/v1.0.3-stable).
-It is easier to install any deb files with gdebi, especially on elementary os with no graphical way of installing a deb file.
-On the terminal, run `sudo apt install gdebi`.
-- Linux deepin isn't based on Ubuntu but on Debian so some modules are not available in their repos by default.

-**For Linux Deepin Users**
-Before installing Resetter, fetch the add-apt-key package using `wget -c http://mirrors.kernel.org/ubuntu/pool/universe/a/add-apt-key/add-apt-key_1.0-0.5_all.deb` and install it with `sudo gdebi add-apt-key_1.0-0.5_all.deb`

 # To Do
 - Official video tutorial on YouTube